 Partners & Sponsors

-Community Folk Art Center (CFAC) and Light Work, members of the Coalition of Museum and Art Centers (CMAC), Syracuse University; Syracuse University Department of African American Studies; Department of Art Visiting Artist Lecture Series, Syracuse University College of Visual and Performing Arts; Everson Museum of Art; The Syracuse University Humanities Center; New York Council for the Humanities; the Central New York Humanities Corridor from an award by the Andrew W. Mellon Foundation; New York State Council on the Arts
+This event ismade possible through the generous support of many organizations and institutions, including Community Folk Art Center (CFAC), part of the Coalition of Museum and Art Centers (CMAC), Syracuse University; Syracuse University Department of African American Studies; Department of Art Visiting Artist Lecture Series, Syracuse University College of Visual and Performing Arts; Everson Museum of Art; Syracuse University Humanities Center; New York Council for the Humanities; the Central New York Humanities Corridor from an award by the Andrew W. Mellon Foundation; New York State Council on the Arts